-One adult family member in every Step Program family must complete a financial literacy requirement by the end of the first year of participation.
-To fulfill the financial literacy requirement, Alaska Housing is providing families with three options.
-If you have a problem with any of these steps, you can visit the FSS offices in Anchorage or Juneau or call toll free 1-877-AKGOALS (254-6257) for assistance.
+Each family in the Step Program must have one adult family member complete a financial literacy course by the end of the first year of participation.
+To fulfill this requirement, AHFC provides families with four options.
+If you need help with any of these steps, you can visit your local AHFC office or call 877-AKGOALS (877-254-6257) toll free for assistance.

 To complete this option, you will log into Money Smart (an FDIC-sponsored program) and complete three online training modules.
 The steps to complete this option: